MarinaKhai/c_study/README.md

 # c_study
-Here is how I study C by doing ex-s and mini projects
+Here is how I learn Computer Science and C language by doing ex-s and mini projects